6 days 5 nights

 The Hautes Vosges really come into their own when you reach the summit of Brézouard and its magnificent view (1229m).
 You'll take the Col des Bagenelles at 903m to reach

 The commune of Le Bonhomme.
 Your evening stop is at Etang du Devin at 946m, with its breathtaking views over Alsace and the Black Forest.
-This former glacial lake has become a protected peat bog.
+The site is a former glacial lake that has become a protected peat bog.

 5H30 walk/ 18 KM Ascent = 740m/ -580m